-After an auto accident, there are several different kinds of insurance coverage that apply to the situation.
-PIP, MedPay, BCBS, Workers’ Compensation, and the insurance coverage of the at-fault driver are all potential payees of your accident charges.
+After an auto accident, there are several different kinds of insurance coverage that apply to pay for your damages.
+PIP, MedPay, BCBS, Workers’ Compensation, and the insurance coverage of the at-fault driver are all potential payees of your accident damages.
 Your policies, those of your employer, and those of the other driver in the crash can all be involved in your accident coverage.

 Is your own medical insurance your primary protection?